Bank of England faces guidance challenge as recovery picks up

 RATE HIKE THIS YEAR?

-As expectations grow that the BoE will raise rates ahead of the U.S. Federal Reserve, the pound last week hit its highest level against the dollar in nearly five years.
+As expectations grow that the Bank will raise rates ahead of the U.S. Federal Reserve, the pound last week hit its highest level against the dollar in nearly five years.

 Economists said the Bank will probably signal this week that it is comfortable with the view in markets that rates will start going up in the first three months of 2015 - just before Britain holds national elections in May - a calendar quarter earlier than it suggested at the time of its last forecasts in February.